Behold.. a Christmas Crochet Stocking. Beautiful. Classic. Fast and fun to make. It might just be your next favorite holiday crochet make!

 R2: ch 1, sc across, ch 1 and turn (7 st).

-Repeat row 2 until fur strip is long enough to cover top of stocking.
+Repeat row 2 until faux fur strip cuff is long enough to cover top of the Christmas stocking.
 Fasten off, leaving a long strand for joining.
 Sew 2 ends together to form a large loop (or cuff) of fur.
-Then slide the fur over the top edge of stocking, lining up the top edge of the stocking to the top edge of the fur edge.
-Using stocking color yarn, carefully sew fur to top edge of stocking using a whip stitch.
+Then slide the fur over the top edge of the Christmas stocking, lining up the top edge of the stocking to the top edge of the fur edge.
+Using stocking color yarn, carefully sew fur to top edge on the right side of stocking using a whip stitch.
 Make sure to work under a loop of the stich of the fur and be careful the stitches do not show through the fur.

 Hanging Loop: